eLoyyyyy/caloocan2025/README.md

 # #TeamTrillanes Quick Counting System

-This is an independent election polling system paid by and for the use of Caloocan Mayoral candidate **Antonio "Sonny" F. Trillanes IV**, Sct.
-Ojeda St. Quezon City, hereafter named as **CLIENT**.
+This is an independent election polling system paid by and for the use of Caloocan Mayoral candidate **Antonio "Sonny" F. Trillanes IV**, hereafter named as **CLIENT**.

 Production data comes from COMELEC poll watchers of the **CLIENT**, during the 12 May 2025 Mayoral Elections for Caloocan City.
+Their entries are subject to COMELEC approval.

 This source code is written, published, and maintained by Mr. and Mrs. Zyb Jared Valdez: ([Mr. Valdez](github.com/eloyyyyy), [Mrs. Valdez](github.com/monicavaldez)), hereafter named as **MAINTAINERS**.